luxonis/depthai-python/docs/source/tutorials/standalone_mode.rst

 After successfully flashing the pipeline, it will get started automatically when you power up the device.
 If you would like to change the flashed pipeline, simply re-flash it again.

 Alternatively, you can also flash the pipeline with the :ref:`Device Manager`.
-For this apporach, you will need a Depthai Applicaion Package (.dap), which you can create with the following script:
+For this approach, you will need a Depthai Application Package (.dap), which you can create with the following script: